leandrosilva/qdis/README.md

 # qdis

 Qdis is a WIP for a message-oriented middleware which provides a Web API and is back-ended by Redis.
+Of course, today it is nothing serious, it is just a playground to relax and try Clojure a little bit, which definetely is lot of fun.

 ## Install